 Communist Dictatorship in China (1949-present)

-China, heir to one of the oldest and highest civilizations of the world, has since the 19th century been plagued by bloody civil unrest, great famines, military defeats and foreign intervention.
+China, an heir to one of the oldest and highest civilizations of the world, has since the 19th century been plagued by bloody civil unrest, great famines, military defeats and foreign intervention.
 The non-socialist Xinhai revolution of 1911-12 toppled the ruling Qing Dynasty and proclaimed the Republic of China.
 The Chinese Communist Party (CCP), established in 1921, came into power in October 1949 after a long civil war and World War II turbulence.

 The new Maoist regime established a totalitarian communist system, killing and causing the unnatural deaths of tens of millions.
 Although the civil war between the communists and the nationalists is thought to have killed 6-10 million, a much larger number of casualties resulted from systematic terror, repressions and social reforms launched in the mid-1940s by the communists.
 Estimates of the number of victims during 1949-1975 vary and fully reliable figures do not exist.
 China's official statistics have not been made available for thorough research.
 According to an analysis of ten different Western sources, a total of 45-60 million have lost their lives during forced collectivization, purges (2-5 million killed), the Great Leap Forward and the ensuing famine (30-40 million deaths), Cultural Revolution (2-7 million killed), occupation of Tibet (0,6-1 million killed) or died in laogai, the world's largest network of concentration camps (15-20 million deaths), and because of other repressions.